Strong Evidence for Cosmic Ray-Supported $\sim$L$^{\ast}$ Galaxy Halos via X-ray \& tSZ Constraints: X-ray tSZ measurements together strongly favor CR-supported halos

 It is clear from comparing Fig. \ref{fig:Y200} and Fig. \ref{fig:XSB} that flattening the XSB profile at large radii from thermal emission necessarily means \textit{increasing} $\tilde{Y}_{\rm 200}$, bringing even the putatively agreeable TNG model at these M$_{200,12}$ further in disagreement with tSZ constraints relative to C-SIMBA.
 In short, this presents the primary contradiction for any self-consistent, thermal model for reproducing the observations -- reproducing the X-rays with stronger, traditional thermal and/or kinetic feedback pushing baryons out to larger scales ($\gtrsim 0.5 R_{\rm vir}$) in turn violates cosmological constraints while also boosting $\tilde{Y}_{\rm 200}$, whereas \textit{these contradictions can be resolved with non-thermal feedback and emission via cosmic rays}.

 We exemplify this point further in Figure \ref{fig:LX_CGM}, where we specifically compare the total integrated L$_{\rm X}$ arising from the outer CGM ($r = 0.5-1\, \rm{R}_{\rm vir}$) to the same from the best-fit models of \citetalias{zhang_hot_2024}, focusing in on the radial range where this tension between models and observations largely appears to manifest.
-While other recent model comparisons to \citetalias{zhang_hot_2024,zhang_hot_2024-1} have focused on the halo emission out to smaller radii (R$_{\rm 500}$ or R$_{\rm 200}$; \citealt{lu_constraining_2025,lau_x-raying_2025,oppenheimer_introducing_2025}, we stress that for the very shallow XSB $\sim r^{-1}$ profiles observed by eROSITA\footnote{Note, for the parameter uncertainties on the spherical $\beta$-profiles in \citetalias{zhang_hot_2024}, the integrated emission in this outer radial range can vary by over an order-of-magnitude, particularly for the MW and M31 mass bins.
-But ultimately, this does not affect our conclusions regarding the conundrum of meeting the joint tSZ \& X-ray constraints with purely thermal emission \& halo support, so we show only the integral of the best-fit profiles here.}, a significant fraction ($\gtrsim$ 50\%) of the integrated halo L$_{\rm X}$ within $\rm{R}_{\rm vir}$ arises from these outer radii, and it is particularly in cylindrical annuli beyond $\sim 100\, \textrm{kpc}$ that it becomes exceedingly difficult to match the observable constraints via thermal emission \citep[see][for a very detailed discussion of the fine-tuning problem for models meeting these X-ray constraints]{oppenheimer_introducing_2025}.
+While other recent model comparisons to \citetalias{zhang_hot_2024,zhang_hot_2024-1} have focused on the halo emission out to smaller radii (R$_{\rm 500}$ or R$_{\rm 200}$; \citealt{lu_constraining_2025,lau_x-raying_2025,oppenheimer_introducing_2025}, we stress that for the very shallow XSB $\sim r^{-1}$ profiles observed by eROSITA\footnote{Note, naively propagating the parameter uncertainties on the spherical $\beta$-profiles in \citetalias{zhang_hot_2024}, the integrated emission in this outer radial range could \textit{maximally} vary by over an order-of-magnitude, particularly for the MW and M31 mass bins.
+But, this assumes the fit parameters are independent, and $\beta$-model parameters are notoriously degenerate \citep{mohr_properties_1999,kafer_toward_2019}.
+Moreover, such a maximal errorbar contradicts published values on the integrated L$_{\rm X}$ to R$_{\rm 500}$ in \citetalias{zhang_hot_2024-1}.
+So, lacking information for a proper error estimate, we neglect errorbars here.
+Ultimately, this does not affect our conclusions regarding the conundrum of meeting the joint tSZ \& X-ray constraints with purely thermal emission \& halo support.}, a significant fraction ($\gtrsim$ 50\%) of the integrated halo L$_{\rm X}$ within $\rm{R}_{\rm vir}$ arises from these outer radii, and it is particularly in cylindrical annuli beyond $\sim 100\, \textrm{kpc}$ that it becomes exceedingly difficult to match the observable constraints via thermal emission \citep[see][for a very detailed discussion of the fine-tuning problem for models meeting these X-ray constraints]{oppenheimer_introducing_2025}.
 In this plane, we show that the CR-IC model can explain the halo L$_{\rm X}$ \textit{while satisfying tSZ constraints}, with the share of CR-IC coming from AGN-produced CRs increasing at higher masses (M$_\ast \gtrsim 10^{\rm 11} M_\odot$), here chosen to `fit' the best-fit observational constraints for a CR-IC model with $v_{100} =1$ (still, with very small leptonic injection efficiencies relative to bright radio galaxies; \citealt{mcnamara_heating_2007}).